-We have demonstrated pre-clinically and more recently clinically, that by combining Ipilimumab (an anti-CTLA4 antibody) , a currently approved treatment for metastatic melanoma, with our intratumoral IMO-2125, we can enable these therapies to have deeper and longer-lasting responses in patients who are refractory to anti-PD1 therapy.
+We have demonstrated pre-clinically and more recently clinically, that by combining Ipilimumab (an anti-CTLA4 antibody) , a currently approved treatment for metastatic melanoma, with our intratumoral tilsotolimod (IMO-2125), we can enable these therapies to have deeper and longer-lasting responses in patients who are refractory to anti-PD1 therapy.

-Along with our research alliance partner, MD Anderson Cancer Center, we have recently completed enrollment in the dose escalation phase of our clinical trial of IMO-2125 in combination with Ipilimumab in PD-1 refractory metastatic melanoma patients.
-Based on all of the evidence generated in the Phase 1 portion of the trial, we’ve selected the 8 mg dosage of IMO-2125 and have advanced to the Phase 2 portion of the trial which will enroll 21 patients at multiple clinical trial sites.
-We also are enrolling an arm in the trial to test the combination of IMO-2125 with Pemrolizumab and have recently initiated a multi-center clinical trial of IMO-2125 as a monotherapy in melanoma and numerous other solid tumors and plan to open additional trials to explore further combination regimens in other solid tumor types.
-For more information on these studies, go to the U.S. FDA Clinical Trial Registry Website ,contact Idera at firstname.lastname@example.org or visit Idera’s Clinical Trials Website.
+We are currently enrolling our Phase 2 multi-center clinical trial of tilsotolimod in combination with Ipilimumab in PD-1 refractory metastatic melanoma patients.
+We also are enrolling an arm in this trial to test the combination of tilsotolimod with Pemrolizumab and have recently initiated a multi-center clinical trial of IMO-2125 as a monotherapy in melanoma and numerous other solid tumors and plan to open additional trials to explore further combination regimens in other solid tumor types.